-In the center needle position 14 additional needle positions can be selected by turning the needle positioning dial (28) in increments to the left or right.
+In the center needle position

+14 additional needle positions can be selected by turning the needle positioning dial (28) in increments to the left or right.

-The furthest needle position to the left Can be achieved by turning the dial (27) as far as it will go to the right.
-The furthest needle position to the right Can be achieved by turning the dial as far as it will go the left.
+The furthest needle position to the left on the can be achieved by turning the dial (27) as far as it will go to the right.
+The furthest needle position to the right on the can be achieved by turning the dial as far as it will go the left.
 When the position of the needle is being changed, the needle must not be in the material.